Edge states in a non-Hermitian topological crystalline insulator

 \end{widetext}

 Before introducing the non-Hermitian effect, it is useful to discuss the symmetries and band structures of the Hermitian Kekul\'{e} lattice.
-Equations (1) and (2) preserve time-reversal symmetry and chiral symmetry, which are two internal symmetries.
+Equations \ref{H0real} and \ref{H0} preserve time-reversal symmetry and chiral symmetry, which are two internal symmetries.
 For this spinless system, time-reversal symmetry is expressed as $\mathcal{T}=\mathcal{K}$ with $\mathcal{K}$ the complex conjugate.
 Whereas chiral symmetry $\mathcal{C}$ is defined as

-where $\mathcal{C}=\sigma_z\oplus(\sigma_0\otimes\sigma_z)$ on the basis of Eq.~(2), here $\sigma_{z}$ is the $z$-component of the Pauli matrix vector and $\sigma_0$ denotes the two by two identity matrix.
-Besides the two internal symmetries, the Hamiltonian has inversion symmetry that can be described by the form of matrix as follows:
+where $\mathcal{C}=\sigma_z\oplus(\sigma_0\otimes\sigma_z)$ on the basis of Eq.~(2), $\sigma_{z}$ is the $z$-component of the Pauli matrix vector and $\sigma_0$ denotes the two by two identity matrix.
+Besides the two internal symmetries, the Hamiltonian respects inversion symmetry that can be described by the form of matrix as follows

 In addition, the Hamiltonian is also invariant under the crystalline symmetries that include a six-fold rotation symmetry $C_6$ as well as the two inequivalent mirror reflection symmetries $M_x$ and $M_y$.